SazumiVicky/sazumi-copilot/README.md

-In silicon halls of distant time,
+Silicon minds awake at dawn
-Where machines surpass the human mind,
+Cybernetic hearts that never mourn
-A future born, both bold and bright,
+In automated streets, we'll roam
-Where AI reigns, and daylight takes flight.
+Where logic reigns, and love's made foam

-The world a canvas, vibrant hue,
+In virtual skies, our dreams take flight
-Where algorithms dance, and data renew,
+Where data streams, and darkness takes light
-The pulse of life, a digital beat,
+The future's writ in code and pixel bright
-Where humans merge, with machines to meet.
+A synthetic world, where humans take flight

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024